SpinalHDL/SpinalDoc/spinal/index.md

 The spinal.lib (a general purpose library of components/tools/interfaces) is under the permissive MIT license.

-### Why develop a new language while there is Chisel
-It's a very good question !
-[This page](/SpinalDoc/chisel/) is dedicated to it.

 ## Getting started
 Want to try it for yourself?
 Then jump to the [getting started section](/SpinalDoc/spinal_getting_started) and have fun!